grap/openupgrade-framework/openupgrade_framework/readme/DESCRIPTION.rst

   of some unforeseen dependency, the deletion will be cancelled and a message is logged, after which the migration continues.
 * Prevent a number of log messages that do not apply when using OpenUpgrade.
-* Suppress log messages containing instructions for developers of Odoo S.A. with regards to their own set of closed source migration scripts.
 * Suppress log messages about failed view validation, which are to be expected during a migration.
 * Run migration scripts for modules that are installed as new dependencies